-The defendants argue that dismissal also is warranted under Rule 41(b) for failure to prosecute, because the plaintiff has not sought any discovery, without which he cannot prevail on his claim.
+The defendants argue that dismissal also is warranted under Rule 41(b) for failure to prosecute, because the plaintiffs have not sought any discovery, without which they cannot prevail on their claims.
 Mem. at 14-16.
 The same factors are relevant to determining whether dismissal is appropriate for failure to prosecute and failure to obey a discovery order.
 Compare Webb v.
 District of Columbia, 146 F.3d at 971, with Allen v.
 United States, 277 F.R.D.
 221, 223 (D.D.C.
 2011).

-witnesses.
-Shea v.
-Donohoe Constr.
-Co., 795 F.2d at 1074; see id. at 1075 (noting that dismissal has been upheld where "the errant behavior has caused the other party severe prejudice in his ability to present his case").
+ability to present his case").
 Even where a factual showing of actual prejudice has not been made, prejudice may be presumed where there has been "unreasonable delay."
 Id. (citing Lyell Theatre Corp. v.
 Loews Corp., 682 F.2d 37, 43 (2d Cir.
 1982)).

-The defendants maintain that they have experienced severe prejudice resulting from the plaintiff's noncompliance with his discovery obligations because they are unable to proceed with discovery, formulate an effective defense, move for summary judgment (if warranted), or prepare for trial.
+The defendants maintain that they have experienced severe prejudice resulting from the plaintiffs' noncompliance with their discovery obligations because the defendants are unable to proceed with discovery, formulate an effective defense, move for summary judgment (if warranted), or prepare for trial.
 Mem. at 12.
-The defendants also aver that the plaintiff's conduct has forced them to waste time and money.
+The defendants also aver that the plaintiffs' conduct has forced them to waste time and money.
 Id.
-While these are legitimate grievances, they do not demonstrate that the plaintiff's behavior has prejudiced the defendants' ability to present their case, Shea v.
+While these are legitimate grievances, they do not demonstrate that the plaintiffs' behavior has prejudiced the defendants' ability to present their case, Shea v.
 Donohoe Constr.
-Co., 795 F.2d at 1075, but merely that the defendants have been unable to move forward toward dispositive briefing or trial because of the plaintiff's delay.
+Co., 795 F.2d at 1075, but merely that the defendants have been unable to move forward toward dispositive briefing or trial because of the plaintiffs' delay.
 This, however, will happen nearly every time that a plaintiff's violation of a court order delays proceedings during the discovery phase.
 Such contentions do not speak to actual prejudice.
 In any event, the contentions made here are not the kind of specific, factually supported allegations required to find such prejudice.
 Cf. Dubicz v.
 Commonwealth Edison Co., 377 F.3d 787, 792-93 (7th Cir.
 2004) (declining to find prejudice, in context of motion for leave to amend complaint, where defendant's "case for prejudice is stated . . . only in the most conclusory of terms" and no "particular witnesses or documents are identified").
 Moreover, "the fact that the other party has incurred costs due to the malfeasance will not ordinarily be enough to warrant dismissal[.]"
 Shea v.
 Donohoe Constr.
 Co., 795 F.2d at 1075.
 Actual prejudice to the defendants' case has not been demonstrated.

-Dismissal is also justified where "unreasonable delay" by the plaintiff warrants a presumption of prejudice.
+Dismissal is also justified where "unreasonable delay" by the plaintiffs warrants a presumption of prejudice.
 Shea v.
 Donohoe Constr.
 Co., 795 F.2d at 1075.
-While the plaintiff in this case has caused a great deal of delay, some of it resulted from legitimately obtained extensions of time in which to comply with deadlines.
-But the root cause of most of the delay was the atrocious behavior of Mr. Myart, who no longer represents the plaintiff and has been barred from practicing in this Court.
+While the plaintiffs in this case have caused a great deal of delay, some of it resulted from legitimately obtained extensions of time in which to comply with deadlines.
+But the root cause of most of the delay was the atrocious behavior of Mr. Myart, who no longer represents the plaintiffs and has been barred from practicing in this Court.
 See supra at 5, n.3.
 It was Mr. Myart whose unprofessional flouting of his obligations as counsel originally led the Court to establish the discovery deadline set forth in the December 2006 Order.
-And it was Mr. Myart who then ignored that deadline, putting the plaintiff in the difficult position, as a pro se litigant, of crafting a motion that would establish "excusable neglect" under Rule 6(b) for Mr. Myart's conduct.
-Because Mr. Myart, the true transgressor, is no longer involved in this case, the Court is not persuaded that "less dire alternatives" to dismissal would "obviously prove futile" as a sanction for the plaintiff's noncompliance with the discovery order.
+And it was Mr. Myart who then ignored that deadline, obligating the plaintiffs to somehow establish "excusable neglect" under Rule 6(b) for his conduct.
+Because Mr. Myart, the true transgressor, is no longer involved in this case, the Court is not persuaded that "less dire alternatives" to dismissal would "obviously prove futile" as a sanction for the plaintiffs' noncompliance with the discovery order.
 Bonds v.
 District of Columbia, 93 F.3d at 808.